DAVID L LAWRENCE CONVENTION CENTER

 If you or your company are interested in learning more about the David L. Lawrence Convention Center sponsorship campaign, please contact the SEA at (412) 393-0200.

 The Convention Center is managed and operated for the SEA by SMG, a Pennsylvania company that specializes in the management of convention centers.
-The General Manager of the Convention Center is Mark Leahy.
+The General Manager of the Convention Center is Tim Muldoon.

-For more information please visit the Convention Center website.
+For more information and upcoming events, please visit the Convention Center website.

 Food and catering services are provided exclusively for the Convention Center by Levy Premium Foodservice Limited Partnership, an Illinois limited partnership.